Families of 3 deceased workers sue Tyson over Iowa outbreak

 Plant supervisors told employees that their sick coworkers had the flu and warned them not to discuss coronavirus at work, the suit alleges.
 One man who vomited while on the production line was allowed to keep working, it claims.

-AP news resaercher Monika Mathur contributed.
+AP news researcher Monika Mathur and reporter Stephen Groves contributed.